Sndrahel/Back-AND-Better/README.md

 ### Features Left to Implement:

-- About Page: - Will be updated with more information about the specific instructors.
+- About Page:
+  - Will be updated with more information about the specific instructors.

+---
+## Implementation and Process:

 ---
 ## Testing: